lastmjs/enable-cryptocurrency-in-funding-yml/README.md

 # Enable cryptocurrency in FUNDING.yml

-This repository is to show the interest that the community has in adding cryptocurrencies as a funding platform for GitHub Sponsors.
+This repository's purpose is to gather the interest that the community has in adding cryptocurrencies as a funding platform for GitHub Sponsors.
 Star this repo if you'd like to see cryptocurrencies added as official options to the FUNDING.yml file for GitHub Sponsors.

 ## Proposal